yufeifeiqiqi/DSCI550_assignment2/README.md

 Wrote answers towards thoughts about Apache Tika

 Hui Qi
-> Wrote codes and answers for questions 2, 3, 6, 7 in the report<br>
+> Took charge for step 5 and 10 (GeoTopicParser)<br>
-Wrote readme.md
+Wrote codes and answers for questions 1, 3,4 in the report Wrote answers towards thoughts about GeoTopicParser

 Xiaoyu Dong
 > Took charge for step 6 (add three other datasets with different MIME types)<br>